briancpark/COVID-19-Visualizations/README.md

 ## `country_legend(country_name)`
 Displays the graphs of all the types of data for a given country

-## `customCountries(list_countries)`
-Displays the all graph for a list of given countries.
-All on top of each other for comparison of statistics.

 ## `country_active_cases(country_name)`
 Displays the graph of active cases of COVID-19 for a given country.
 Calculated by `active = confirmed - deaths - recovered`

+## `compare_countries(list_countries)`
+Displays the all graph for a list of given countries.
+All on top of each other for comparison of statistics.

 # Update Functions